Comparison

 Source: CMS Retail Price Data (2024); Telehealth Provider Pricing Surveys

-This price gap is not about quality differences — it is about supply chain economics.
-Brand-name GLP-1 medications are manufactured by Novo Nordisk (semaglutide) and Eli Lilly (tirzepatide), sold through pharmaceutical wholesalers, dispensed at retail pharmacies, and priced to reflect R&D costs, patent protections, and profit margins across each link in the chain.
-The retail price also includes the cost of insurance company negotiations, pharmacy benefit manager markups, and the overhead of brick-and-mortar pharmacy operations.
+The two pathways reflect different supply chains.
+Brand-name GLP-1 medications are FDA-approved and manufactured by Novo Nordisk (semaglutide) or Eli Lilly (tirzepatide), sold through pharmaceutical wholesalers, and dispensed at retail pharmacies, with the medication billed separately from any office visit.
+That route also runs through insurance company negotiations, pharmacy benefit manager processes, and the overhead of brick-and-mortar pharmacy operations.

 What are compounded GLP-1 medications?

-Compounded GLP-1 medications are prepared by licensed compounding pharmacies using the same active pharmaceutical ingredients found in brand-name products.
+Compounded GLP-1 medications are custom-prepared semaglutide or tirzepatide preparations dispensed by licensed compounding pharmacies under a prescription.
 Compounding is a longstanding practice in pharmacy — pharmacists have compounded medications for over a century to customize doses, create alternative formulations, and address drug shortages or access issues.
+Compounded semaglutide and compounded tirzepatide are not FDA-approved and are not reviewed by the FDA for safety, effectiveness, or quality.

-The FDA permits compounding of medications when there is a clinical need.
-During periods of drug shortage — which has affected both semaglutide and tirzepatide — compounding pharmacies can prepare these medications to ensure patients are not left without access.
+The Federal Food, Drug, and Cosmetic Act allows compounding under specific conditions.
+During periods of FDA-recognized drug shortage — which has affected both semaglutide and tirzepatide — compounding pharmacies may prepare these medications to maintain patient access.
 Beyond shortages, compounding allows pharmacies to prepare formulations tailored to individual patient needs, such as specific dose concentrations.

-Compounded GLP-1 medications from reputable pharmacies undergo rigorous quality controls.
-Pharmacies accredited by organizations like the Pharmacy Compounding Accreditation Board (PCAB) follow strict standards for potency testing, sterility, and stability.
+Compounded GLP-1 preparations from reputable pharmacies undergo quality controls.
+Pharmacies accredited by organizations like the Pharmacy Compounding Accreditation Board (PCAB) follow standards for potency testing, sterility, and stability.
 They are inspected by state boards of pharmacy and, in some cases, the FDA.
-The quality of a compounded medication depends entirely on the pharmacy that prepares it — which is why choosing a telehealth provider that partners with accredited pharmacies is critical.
+The quality of a compounded medication depends on the pharmacy that prepares it — which is why choosing a telehealth provider that partners with accredited pharmacies is important.

-What does the cost breakdown look like for telehealth versus retail pharmacy?
+What does the cost breakdown look like for the telehealth pathway?

 What are the hidden costs of insurance and retail pharmacies?

-Even with insurance, prior authorization delays, step therapy requirements, deductibles, and copays often make retail costs higher than telehealth direct-pay subscriptions.
+Even with insurance, prior authorization delays, step therapy requirements, deductibles, and shifting copays make retail costs unpredictable compared with a telehealth direct-pay subscription.

-There are also hidden costs in the retail pharmacy pathway.
+There are also hidden frictions in the retail pharmacy pathway.
 Prior authorization can take days to weeks, during which you go without medication.
 Denials require appeals, which take additional time and effort.
-Some insurers require quarterly office visits to maintain coverage, adding scheduling burden and copays.
-The telehealth direct-pay model eliminates all of this administrative overhead, replacing it with a single, predictable monthly cost.
+Some insurers require quarterly office visits to maintain coverage, adding scheduling burden.
+The telehealth direct-pay model eliminates this administrative overhead, replacing it with a single, predictable monthly cost.

 How do you make the right choice between telehealth and retail pharmacy?